pdimiropoulou/platform2.0-go-challenge/README.md

 A working server application with functional API is required, along with a clear readme.md.
 Useful and passing tests would be also be viewed favourably

 It is appreciated, though not required, if a Dockerfile is included.

+## Submission

+Just a make a PR to the current repo!

+Good luck, potential colleague!